Phone: (970) 491-5415

 PhD: Doctor of Psychology, Experimental/Physiological Psychology, University of Padua, Italy; Ph.D., Clinical Psychology, Older Adult Program, Northwestern University Medical School, Chicago, IL.

-Area of Specialization: Gender, culture and science.
-Diversity (i.e., gender, sexual orientation, age, social class, physical health/ability, culture, nationality) issues in suicidal behaviors and hastened death.
-Diversity issues in aging and end-of-life.
+Area of Specialization: Diversity (i.e., sex, gender, sexual orientation, age, social class, culture, nationality, health/ability status) issues in suicidal behaviors and physician-assisted suicide/hastened death.
+Gender, culture, and science.
+Cultural and gender issues in human rights.
+Stereotypes of gender, aging, and sexual orientation.

-Teaching Courses: Psychology of Gender, Psychology of Women, and Lifespan Developmental Psychology
+Teaching Courses: Psychology of Women, Men, and Gender; and Lifespan Developmental Psychology Courses.

-A stream of my research examines cultural norms and narratives of women’s and men’s interest, persistence and success in science, math, technology and engineering.
+A second domain concerns cultural norms and narratives of women's and men's interest, persistence and success in science and engineering.
 Representative publications are:

 1. Wright, S. L., & Canetto, S. S. (2009).
 Stereotypes of older lesbians and gay men.
 Educational Gerontology, 35, 424-452.